Subscribe to updates

 - Part Two: Public Participation and Rights - Details how the public can get involved in decision-making and their rights.

-- Part Three: Council - Sets out the Council's Rules of Procedure, including the functions of the full council and rules on the Budget and Policy Framework.
+- Part Three: Council - Sets out the Council's Rules of Procedure, including the Budget and Policy Framework.

 - Part Four: Committees - Details the Terms of Reference for non-executive committees, establishing their powers, remit, and meeting procedures.

-- Part Five: Executive - Sets out the rules relating to the Executive, the council's main decision-making body.
+- Part Five: Executive - Outlines the rules relating to the Executive, the Council's primary decision-making body.

-- Part Six: Scrutiny - Outlines the rules for Scrutiny Committees, which review and challenge the work of the Executive.
+- Part Six: Scrutiny - Sets out the rules for Scrutiny Committees, which review and challenge the work of the Executive.

 - Part Seven: Joint Arrangements - Details arrangements for services jointly delivered with West Northamptonshire Council.